 Most plants in most soils will grow better if additional nutrients are provided by fertilizing.
 A soil test will give a complete and accurate measure of the nutrients in the soil.
 A general recommendation is that all soils need more nitrogen.
 Shallow rooted plants, such as grass and flowers, need more phosphorus and potassium.
 Acid loving plants, such as rhododendrons, azaleas, camellias, junipers and pin oaks, often need more iron.
 Sometimes sandy soils need micronutrients, but rarely clay soils.
 Certain micronutrients may be deficient in certain parts of the country.
 Boron is sometimes deficient in the Pacific Northwest.

 Many fertilizers are available to supply additional nutrients.
 Some fertilizers only supply one nutrient.
 Many supply N, P and K only.
 A few fertilizers include all of the macronutrients and micronutrients.
 The label on the package will tell which nutrients are included as well as the sources of the nutrients.
 The nutrients are identical whether they come from organic or synthetic sources, but the source will affect how fast the nutrients are available to plants.
 Ammonia sulfate and water soluble fertilizers release most of their nitrogen in a few days and may burn plants if too much is applied at one time.
 Blood meal releases its nitrogen over a period of months.
 Organic fertilizers and specially treated synthetic fertilizers release slowly so they last longer and won't burn.
+Since phosphorus is bound up and made unavailable in a few weeks in acid soil, bone meal is much better since it releases its phosphorus over a period of several months.
 Deeper rooting trees and shrubs can be fertilized once a year, but shallow rooted plants, such as grass and flowers, will need regular fertilizing throughout the growing season.

 Water can move nitrogen several inches in the soil.
 Nitrogen that is applied in the fall may be carried too deep into the soil by winter rains.
 February or March is the best time to feed trees and shrubs.
 Phosphorus and potassium hardly move in the soil.
 To get them down to tree roots, either punch a hole in the soil with a bar and pour in a tablespoon of granular fertilizer or use a root feeder to inject water soluble fertilizer 12" deep every two feet in rings from the trunk to twice the length of the branches.
 The feeder roots are found throughout the area under and around a tree, not just at the drip line.